 Food & Nightlife

-Niseko is renowned for the fabulous nightlife and the amazing choice of restaurants.
-Niseko is renowned for the fabulous nightlife and the amazing choice of restaurants.
-It’s the best of any ski resort in Japan, so we've given Niseko “best skiing in Japan” awards for the après, restaurants and nightlife!
+Niseko is renowned for the fabulous nightlife and the amazing and eclectic choice of restaurants.
+With around 100 restaurants & bars, it’s the best of any ski resort in Japan, so we've given Niseko “best skiing in Japan” awards for the après, restaurants and nightlife!

 Hirafu Restaurants